University of St. La Salle–Integrated School: IS Mikel Lovina Sportsfest

-Student publications
+Student Publications & Life

 The school provides opportunities for student writers to improve their craft through practice, interaction, and instructions in journalism and creative writing.
 It also provides advice to student writers on matters concerning campus press operations and management, encourages students to get involved in the publications and develops a pool of talents who are able to serve in the school papers.
+The school also provides opportunities for students who want to be involved in an organization specifically one in and of their interests.
+It allows students to grow their skills in leadership, advocacy, and foster their interests.